Graduate Program in Neuroscience & Physiology at the School of Medicine

 - We have developed a flexible curriculum that can be tailored to the needs of our students, who come to our program with a broad range of interests and from diverse educational backgrounds.
 Courses stress analysis and discussion of the primary literature and provide training in key skills necessary for a career in the biomedical sciences.

-- Students can choose from approximately 70 faculty mentors for their thesis research.
-Look through a complete list of our program's approved trainers, which includes links to their individual or lab webpages.
+- Students can choose from approximately 80 faculty mentors for their thesis research.
+Look through a complete list of our program's core and associate faculty trainers, which includes links to their individual or lab webpages.

 - From first year lab rotations, the qualifying exam, and the thesis defense, students receive regular guidance and mentoring from faculty and are evaluated at important milestones to ensure that they progress successfully through the program.
 Read more about mentoring and milestones for our graduate students.